0xyy/swift-shop/README.md

 ## Lessons Learned

 While doing this project I learned a lot about working with GraphQL and I realized how Codegen is very helpful for TypeScript types.
 I discovered a lot of modern Next.js 14 features like app router, server components, server actions, optimistic updates and more.
+I discovered atomic design file structure.

 ## Feedback